iCaptainCandy/Data_Projects_TripleTen/Sprint_0_Fresh_Beats/README.md

 The final report was delivered as a Google Doc in stakeholder-facing format, using TripleTen’s professional report template.

 📄 [View Report (PDF Version)](./Jaymeson%20Metz%20-%20Project%20Status%20Report.pdf)

 ---

+## ✅ Review Outcome

+> _“Hi!
+Congratulations on submitting your first project! 🎉
+> I have reviewed your project and would like to say that you did a great job!
+> Visualizations look very good!
+Everything is correct.
+> You wrote insights and recommendations that are implied by the charts, which is very important.
+> I do not have any questions, so the project can be accepted!
+> Good luck!”_
+> — **Svetlana Nosova, Reviewer**

+---